gitlabform/gitlabform/docs_new/index.md

 ```

 * **Stability.** We treat our users the way we would like to be treated by other software projects maintainers:
-    * We follow [semver](https://semver.org/) and don't allow behavior _changes_ in minor or patch versions.
+    * We follow [semver](https://semver.org/) and don't allow _existing features behavior changes_ in minor or patch versions.
     * Before changing the syntax we start printing _deprecation warnings_ in the versions before.
-    * We use _versioning of the configuration syntax_ for major changes.
+    * We use _versioning of the configuration syntax_ for major changes and provide step-by-step upgrade guidelines.

 ## Features